DandaIT04/codinGame/README.md

 Put both inputs into a list.
 Then first input into dict key and second input into dict value.
 Sort the dict based on items(). list the dict values into a variable
 Lastly, do a for loop to to append list elements into a string variable.
 Print the string variable.
 Did not manage to solve this during the clash but 15mins after clash so took 30minutes overall.
 Actually a fun problem.

+# 9_codingame
+problem:
+print sum of all even numbers from 0 to given number n.